FeignClaims/ORB_SLAM3_macosx_fixed/README.md

-# ORB-SLAM3
+# ORB-SLAM3 with vcpkg

-This is a clone of [the original ORB-SLAM3 repo](https://github.com/UZ-SLAMLab/ORB_SLAM3) intended at making it compile and run on Mac OSX (used in my homework).
+This is a clone of [the original ORB-SLAM3 repo](https://github.com/UZ-SLAMLab/ORB_SLAM3) intended at using vcpkg to manage dependencies and making it compile and run on Mac OSX (used in my homework).

 The major changes are in `CMakeLists.txt` and `build.sh`, however several code changes were introduced throughout to support compilation with Clang++.